37715/retrocycles-leaderboard/README.md

 - Verify all rank icons are in `public/assets/rank-icons/`
 - Check browser console for 404 errors
 - Ensure proper file extensions (.svg, .png)

+**Path Resolution Issues**
+- Use `python -m http.server 8000 --directory public` from project root
+- Ensure script path is `/src/script.js` (absolute from server root)
+- Check browser Network tab for failed requests
+- Verify all file paths in HTML match the new structure

 3. **Debug API issues**
    - Check Network tab for failed requests